Developed or developing? Try merging markets

 But for those who really want to take a punt, there is always the opportunity to go the other way.

-Broker Exotix, which specialises in frontier debt, started covering Greek, Portuguese and Cypriot debt this year, and recommends buying Greece's restructured bonds.
+Broker Exotix, which specializes in frontier debt, started covering Greek, Portuguese and Cypriot debt this year, and recommends buying Greece's restructured bonds.

 As Greece does not feature in any emerging debt indices, some specialist fund managers may be constrained by their mandates from buying it, but it is starting to appeal to risk-loving investors.